LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Enhancing LLM performance with an object-based representation

 \section{Enhancing LLM performance with an object-based representation}

-To address the challenges we have identified thus far and to enhance GPT's performance, we propose the integration of an external tool to aid in object representation during the ARC task-solving process.
-More specifically, we leverage the ARGA algorithm \cite{arga} to execute object abstraction before prompting GPT for the solution.
+To address the challenges we have identified thus far and to enhance LLM performance, we propose the integration of an external tool to aid in producing an object representation of a task.
+More specifically, we leverage the ARGA algorithm~\citep{arga} to execute object abstraction before prompting LLMs for the solution.
+We note that a task is deemed to be solved correctly when the LLM produces the correct textual representation of the output, given the input produced by the external tool.
+As such, whenever an LLM is coupled with ARGA, one should think of the integrated ``ARGA+LLM'' system as tackling the task, rather than the LLM alone.